Robertson County DWI Guide

 Critical Deadlines

-• Court Appearance Dates: You will receive a notice of your court appearance date, typically called an arraignment.
-Missing this date will result in a warrant being issued for your arrest.
+• Court Appearance Date: Your citation will indicate your initial court appearance date.
+Missing this date can result in a warrant for your arrest.

 Local Resources